chngj/Healthrow/README.md

 The dataset contains three tables.
 Metadata found include information about campaigns, signups, and user demographics.
 Customer claim information is connected via customer id.

 ![Image](https://github.com/user-attachments/assets/cf932e7b-87e5-47fa-95b9-5fb1a17fdcdf)

+## Insights Summary

+**For campaign evaluation performance, we focused on these north star metrics:**
+- Signup Rate: The percent of people who see a campaign and sign up for a Row Health Plan.
+- Cost per Signup: The average dollars spent to acquire a signup from each campaign.
+- Click Through Rate: The percent of people who see a campaign and click on the associated link.